mras0/mjs/doc/es5/es5.md

 ## TODO
 - Annex C Strict Mode (Changes need to be done at parser level to support emitting `SyntaxError` in various places)
-- Strict Mode: `ReferenceError` when assigning to an undeclared identifier
 - Strict Mode: `caller` and `callee` may not be accessed on functions
 - Strict Mode: Arguments don't alias formal parameters
 - Strict Mode: `arguments` is immutable